jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/introduction.typ

 = Introduction

-_double check_:
+_This chapter briefly introduces the background of geometry refinement techniques, discusses the main challenges in the current field, and outlines the objectives of this thesis._
 #v(15pt)

 == Background

 Reproducing high fidelity geometry in real time play a vital role in computer graphics.
-In recent years, the demand for real-time photorealistic rendering has driven a surge of interest in high-resolution geometry synthesis, particularly in the context of AAA games, AR/VR, and virtual production pipelines
+In recent years, the demand for real-time photorealistic rendering has driven a surge of interest in high-resolution geometry synthesis, particularly in the context of entertainment industry, AR/VR and virtual production pipelines.

 While providing benefits such as better visual effects, high-fidelity geometry also brings several challenges due to its massive data size.
 These challenges include reduced editability due to complex mesh topologies that are difficult to animate or manipulate in real-time engines.
 Increased computational burden for examples more expensive cost of lighting calculations, ray tracing, accurate collision detection, and animation of dense meshes, as well as greater memory requirements for vertices data and textures.
-Higher bandwidth is required between CPU and GPU and IO overhead among different shader stages and GPU memory.
+Higher bandwidth is required between CPU and GPU and IO overhead among different shader stages and GPU memory @hoppe2023progressive.

-Generating additional triangles in real-time on the gpu, so-call tessellation, is gradually becoming the main solution for rendering a large number of triangles in real-time.
-In the development of geometry processing technology in these decades, this concept has given rise to a wealth of research results and technical solutions [subdivision algo, hw tessellation ...] , especially hardware tessellation.
+Generating additional triangles in real-time on the gpu, so-call tessellation, is gradually becoming one of the solution for rendering a large number of triangles in real-time.
+In the development of geometry processing technology in these decades, this concept has given rise to a wealth of research results and technical solutions @catmull1998recursively @loop1987smooth @boubekeur2005generic @lenz2009optimized @boubekeur2008phong @vlachos2001curved, especially Hardware Tessellation @microsoftd3d11features.

-However, in terms of flexibility and utilization of gpu resources, hardware tessellation in the traditional gpu rendering pipeline is no longer suitable for the iteration and development of modern gpu architectures.
-With the introduction of the compute shader[ref] and the concept of gpu driven, it has become possible to use gpu resources flexibly and efficiently.
-Based on this trend, this paper prototype a customized compute shader to control the segmentation behavior and detail sampling process, with the intention of exploring and implementing a rendering pipeline which utilizes the compute shader tessellation with displacement mapping to restore high-precision models in real time.
+However, in terms of flexibility and utilization of gpu resources, Hardware Tessellation in the traditional gpu rendering pipeline is no longer suitable for the iteration and development of modern gpu architectures.
+With the introduction of the compute shader @khronoscomputeshader and the concept of GPU driven pipeline @aaltonen2015siggraph, it has become possible to use gpu resources flexibly and efficiently.
+Based on this trend, this paper prototype a customized compute shaders pipeline to control the segmentation behavior and detail sampling process, with the intention of exploring and implementing a rendering pipeline which utilizes the compute shader tessellation with displacement mapping to restore high-precision models in real time.

 // Reproducing high fidelity geometry in real time play a vital role in computer graphics, 在最近几年，gpu硬件的快速发展，对更加真实的渲染的追求，便使得实时渲染超高精度的模型变得越发重要，尤其是在3a游戏以及VRAR行业。
 //